DENNY ZEITLIN: PRECIPICE

 Soundclip: The title tune of the concert, on the edge from the start

-"[ 4 STARS—Highest Rating] …In 2010 Zeitlin is as voluptuously a part of the piano as any pianist in jazz, which means that now, at 72, he is one of a handful of greatest living jazz pianists, absolutely on the same level, I think, as Keith Jarrett and Herbie Hancock… As a result, this live January 2008 recital in Santa Barbara’s Ralston Hall is something of a godsend.
-There is, at this stage, no such thing as a new Zeitlin disc that is anything short of precious… He doesn’t just improvise on “tunes,” he creates small epics around them… An amazing solo piano performance…"
+"[ 4 STARS–Highest Rating] …In 2010 Zeitlin is as voluptuously a part of the piano as any pianist in jazz, which means that now, at 72, he is one of a handful of greatest living jazz pianists, absolutely on the same level, I think, as Keith Jarrett and Herbie Hancock… as a result, this live January 2008 recital in Santa Barbara's Ralston Hall is something of a godsend.
+There is, at this stage, no such thing as a new Zeitlin disc that is anything short of precious… an amazing solo piano performance…"

 Jeff Simon, New York, The Buffalo News